wireapp/wire-server/src/understand/federation/api.rst

 Having established a conversation with user `B` at `backend-b.com`, user `A` at `backend-a.com` wants to send a message to user `B`.

-1. In a conversation `conv-1@backend-a.com` on `A`'s backend with users `A@backend-a.com` and `B@backend-b.com`, `A` sends a message by using the ``/conversations/backend-a.com/conv-1/proteus/messages`` endpoint on `A`'s backend.
+#.
+In a conversation `conv-1@backend-a.com` on `A`'s backend with users
+   `A@backend-a.com` and `B@backend-b.com`, `A` sends a message by using the ``/conversations/backend-a.com/conv-1/proteus/messages`` endpoint on `A`'s Galley.
-2. `A`'s backend will check if `A` included all necessary user devices in their request.
-For that it will make a ``get-user-clients`` request to `B`'s backend.
-The returned list of clients will be checked to match against the list of clients the message was encrypted for.
+#. `A`'s Galley checks if `A` included all necessary user devices in their
+   request.
+For that it makes a ``get-user-clients`` request to `B`'s Galley.
+   `A`'s Galley checks that the returned list of clients matches the list of clients the message was encrypted for.
-3. `A`'s backend will send the message to all clients of those users on `A`'s backend part of the conversation as usual,
+#. `A`'s Galley sends the message to all clients in the conversation that are
+   part of `A`'s backend.
-4. `A`'s backend will query the ``receive-message`` endpoint on `B`'s backend.
+#. `A`'s Galley queries the ``receive-message`` endpoint on `B`'s Galley via its
+   Federator and `B`'s Ingress and Federator.
-5. `B`'s backend will propagate the message to all users on `B`.
+#. `B`'s Galley will propagate the message to all local clients involved in the
+   conversation.

 Message Sending (B)
 ^^^^^^^^^^^^^^^^^^^